-Summary: Watch this conversation between children’s book authors and illustrators Shanda McCloskey, K-Fai Steele, Mika Song, and Ana Aranda along with Texas educator and NWP teacher-leader Katie McKay.
+Summary: Click on the link above and scroll down to watch this conversation between children’s book authors and illustrators Shanda McCloskey, K-Fai Steele, Mika Song, and Ana Aranda along with Texas educator and NWP teacher-leader Katie McKay.
 Together, our guests will examine works-in-progress and talk about how they can support young writers in understanding authors’ craft.

 Summary: Katie McKay is a member of the Zinn Education Project and had the opportunity to participate in “The Birth of the Mexican Border” Workshop with Zinn Education Project’s co-director, Bill Bigelow.

 - Bastrop teachers tapped to create student-centered writing curriculum

 Summary: A team of Bastrop teachers and Katie McKay, co-director of the Heart of Texas Writing Project, were awarded a $20,000 grant to fund their project: Choice and Voice: Agency and Audience in a Resilient Rural Texas Community.